CYBUTEK/KSPAddonVersionChecker/Output/ReadMe.txt

 NAME			Display name of the add-on.
 URL				Remote .version file used for update checking.
 DOWNLOAD 		Location where the latest version can be downloaded.
-(Only used in the remote .version file.)
-VERSION 		Version of your add-on (MAJOR, MINOR, PATCH, BUILD).
-(KSP-AVC also supports a simple "VERSION":"1.0.0" string.)
+(Only used in the remote .version file)(Optional) VERSION 		Version of your add-on.
+(MAJOR, MINOR, PATCH, BUILD)(KSP-AVC also supports a simple "VERSION":"1.0.0" string.)
 KSP_VERSION 	Version of KSP which the add-on was intended to run on.
+(MAJOR, MINOR, PATCH)(Overrides min/max compatibility)(Optional)
+KSP_VERSION_MIN	Minimum version of KSP compatible with the add-on.
+(MAJOR, MINOR, PATCH)(Optional) KSP_VERSION_MAX Maximum version of KSP compatible with the add-on.
+(MAJOR, MINOR, PATCH)(Optional)

 For simple management of your '.version' files you can use the KSP-AVC Online website at: ksp-avc.cybutek.net